SlapOS/slapos/documentation/source/slapos.usage.rst

 (among other standard Python return values)

-* 0     Everything went fine
+* 0    Everything went fine.
 * 1    At least one software was not correctly installed.

 node instance